DKISTDC/level2/README.md

     dis --> inv
     dis --> no
     inv --> pre
-    pre --> qd
+    pre --> work
-    qd --> done: Science
+    work --> done: Science
     done --> pub
 ```
-States are cumulative, meaning an OP at the `Inverted` state, would have the states:

-    Discovered
-    Invertible
-    Preprocessed
-    Queued
-    Inverted

- And an OP that errored during preprocessing would have the states:

-    Discovered
-    Invertible
-    Error "Preprocessing ____"
+We record this history of all states, and only add information rather than mutating the record

 Definitions